 |Business miles driven||$0.655 per mile||$0.03 increase from mid-year 2022|

 |Medical or moving miles driven*||$0.22 per mile||$0.00 increase from mid-year 2022|

 |Miles driven for charitable organizations||$0.14 per mile||Note: Only congress may adjust the mileage rate for service to a charitable organization by a Congress-passed statute.|

 *Moving miles reimbursement for qualified active-duty members of the Armed Forces

 Important reminders and considerations

-- The Tax Cuts and Jobs Act (TCJA) does not allow employees to write off unreimbursed business mileage.
+- The Tax Cuts and Jobs Act (TCJA) prohibits employees from writing off unreimbursed business mileage.
 Companies that fail to make up for this reimbursement could face legal consequences.

 - Taxpayers using any depreciation method under the Modified Accelerated Cost Recovery System (MACRS) or claiming a Section 179 deduction may not also use the business standard mileage rate for the same vehicle.

-- Taxpayers have the option to calculate the actual costs of using their vehicle rather than accepting the standard mileage rates.
+- Taxpayers can calculate the actual costs of using their vehicle rather than accepting the standard mileage rates.
 Actual expense methods often provide different results than standard mileage.
 Talk with your CPA to determine the best method for you.

 - While the IRS standard mileage rate helps hold businesses accountable, it does not account for fluctuations in vehicle-related expenses in different regions of the country.

 - The Fixed and Variable Rate (FAVR) allowance is an alternate method for businesses whose employees use their vehicles for work.
-This method can help businesses avoid over-or underpaying an employee for the use of their vehicle for business purposes.
+This method can help businesses avoid over-or underpaying employees for using their vehicles for business purposes.